Projects

 How does the infant gut microbiome shape early brain development?
 Our lab investigates how microbial communities assemble in the first years of life and how microbial functions relate to neurodevelopmental outcomes.
 Working with longitudinal cohorts including Khula (South Africa) and ECHO/RESONANCE (US), we have shown that early gut microbiome composition and metabolic potential are linked to brain structure, cognition, and visual cortical development.
 We also developed a high-resolution microbiome age model that identifies conserved patterns of infant microbial succession across the globe, providing a benchmark for gut maturation.

-Lake Waban as a living laboratory
+Lake Waban as a

 Our backyard lake, Lake Waban (Wellesley, MA), is an ideal site for long-term investigations.
 Recently, we installed a continuous monitoring system that captures environmental parameters in real time, including pH, conductivity, and temperature.
 This work catalyzes collaborations with other Wellesley faculty across disciplines and new opportunities for involving undergraduates in interdisciplinary research and teaching on the Wellesley College campus.